 Will A Nikon Be Future Proof?
 It’s About The Lenses

 Canon really doesn’t have any compelling mid-range primes.
-The 35mm f1.8 is just ok for an entry-level (not really mid-range), the Nikon Z 35mm f1.8 smokes it, which it should, it’s twice the price.
+The 35mm f1.8 is just okay for an entry-level (not mid-range), the Nikon Z 35mm f1.8 smokes it, which it should, it’s twice the price.

 Sony f1.2 lenses are more attractive to me, being significantly smaller than the Nikon 1.2 lens that doesn’t focus breath, and of course, Nikon doesn’t have any f1.4 Z lenses, yet.
-So if you want lenses in the over $2000 price range, Sony really is the way to go in my opinion – or Canon.
-Nikon doesn’t really have too many exotics yet.
+So if you want lenses in the over 2,000 dollar price range, Sony really is the way to go in my opinion – or Canon.

 I also like Nikon because I do adapt a lot of old lenses and Leica M lenses, and the Nikon sensor handles those the best since it doesn’t have an insane micro-lens design to compensate for the APS-C mount that is on the Sony camera.
 Even on Sony lenses this sometimes causes a color ring pattern which is very annoying to deal with.

 Should you buy an A7III over a Nikon Z6II?

 If you only care about autofocus, you should buy neither and go with the Canon R6, it’s more expensive but is a better camera.
 For what I do, I wouldn’t buy into a camera system based on bodies alone.
 Focus on collecting the lenses you need or want, that’s significantly more important.